deecay/redmine_pivot_table/README.md

 1. Enable Pivot module for your project.

+2. Allow permission to view pivottables from Administration -> Roles and permissions

-2. Go to Pivot tab.
+3. Go to Pivot tab of your project.

 No migration required.